wisskirchenj/javascript-tutorial/README.md

 30.05.22: Project 01 completed 'Color Flipper' -> using Math.random and .floor and for-loop.
 An awesome global.css !

+30.05.22: Project 02 completed 'Counter' -> one div container for all; querySelectorAll gives NodeList -> foreach...

 ## Reference: All projects in action here

 [Projects](https://www.vanillajavascriptprojects.com/)